 From here, you can drive 6 kilometers north and get to Aci Trezza (pic n°1) (pic n°2), another popular fishing village, with beautiful and well-equipped beaches.

 Another 7.5 kilometers north and you will reach Acireale.
 Established as a Greek colony in the first century B.C., Acireale has always been inhabited.
 The main attraction of the town is its Baroque-style historic center, whose symbol is the sixteenth-century Cathedral of Maria Santissima Annunziata, located in Piazza del Duomo (pic n°4), the main square.

 Other churches to be visited are the Church of San Sebastiano and Church of San Pietro, with beautiful paintings.

-This town, located on a cliff 150 meter above sea level and jutting into the Mediterranean Sea, is mostly famous for its beaches and for its Carnival (pic n°6), a very ancient tradition where beautiful runways, masks, and carnival wagons are entirely made of flowers!
+This town, located on a cliff 150 meters above sea level and jutting into the Mediterranean Sea, is mainly famous for its beaches and for its Carnival (pic n°6), a very ancient tradition where beautiful runways, masks, and carnival wagons are entirely made of flowers!